pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 ```
 <!-- .element: class="stretch" -->

 Note: Here was our starting point.
-And obviously some of these could be refactored into
-helper methods (like for common response codes) but still, I have to remember to add those in.
+Now granted we have that half-way point,
+but when using `RouteHandlerBuilder` we know there is **always** some repetition
+built in

 ---

-🔚 Conventional Endpoint 😄
+🔚 Conventional Opinionated Endpoint 😄

 ```csharp []
 public class AddAquarium